 A more serious reading, though, rises to the surface when we notice that Vasubandhu does not, in fact, verbally equivocate.
 He uses the word hetu to refer to reasons, and another word, kāraṇa, to refer to causes.
 In his own philosophy, Vasubandhu separates these two regions of reality quite strictly: “Causes” are real, substantial entities, whereas “reasons” are conceptual constructs devoid of causal capacity.
 (Cf. Davidson's “Anomalism of the Mental”; see the entries on anomalous monism and Donald Davidson.)
 This is not to say that Vasubandhu would endorse Sellars's notion that ideas which inhabit the normative “space of reasons” are irreducible to those within the “space of causes.”
 (See the discussion of the myth of the given, in the entry on Wilfrid Sellars.)
 He would not; on the contrary, for Vasubandhu, to say that something is a conceptual construct is to say that it is caused, but in a way quite different from how it appears.
 This is developed explicitly in his Yogācāra theory of the Three Natures of all entities, where one of the natures is said to be how things appear, and another is how things are caused.
 (See the discussion of three natures and non-duality.)

 The majority of Vasubandhu's argument consists in his support for the notion that the diversity of the world—especially its changes through time—are inconsistent with the notion of a single creator.
 An important, implicit premise in this argument is the notion that things do not change their defining, characteristic natures.
 Everything is what it is: “As for something that becomes different: that very thing being different is not accepted, for it is not acceptable that it differs from itself.”
-(AKBh 193.9–10) Thus, if God is the cause of everything, God is always the cause of everything—or, if God's nature is to be the cause of everything at time t, then God must cause everything at time t.
+(AKBh 193.9–10) Thus, if God is the cause of everything, God is always the cause of everything—or, if God's nature at time t is to be the cause of everything, then God must cause everything at time t.

 In response, the theist proposes a variety of predictable alternatives.
 One option is that God is posited as the creator of each specific thing at its specific time due to God's having unique, temporally-indexed desires.
 One person is caused by God's desire for a person to be born in Gandhāra in the fourth century, and another person is caused by God's desire for a person to be born in New York City in 1969.
 Vasubandhu responds that if that is the case, then things are not caused by a unitary God, but rather each thing is caused by one of God's countless, distinct desires.
 Furthermore, the theist is then responsible to account for the causes of those specific desires.